 According to professional photographers, like those at Brendan Williams Creative, you should expect your digital camera to last around five years before it needs to be replaced.
 Your camera’s shutter can technically wear out faster than this, but only if you take hundreds of pictures every single day.
 The average photographer doesn’t take this many photos.

 Of course, the way you treat your camera has a direct effect on its longevity.
 If you’re constantly dropping or bumping it, you run a higher chance of breaking an internal component.
 We also recommend keeping your camera in a case so that it stays free from dust and other debris.
+And, if you’re having issues with the flash, you’ll want to learn how to fix a flash on a digital camera.

 Kodak offers a standard one-year limited warranty on all of its digital cameras.
 This limited warranty applies only to problems that are caused by manufacturer defects.
 The warranty begins on the date of your purchase and only applies to the original owner.
 If you purchase a used Kodak digital camera, the warranty does not transfer.